Cusp Bifurcation in Metastatic Breast Cancer Cells: Appendix A

-In Figure 12 we used the same fimiplicit3 plot in MATLAB as we did for Figure 8.
+In Figure \ref{fig:fimplicit3 plots of x and y} we used the same fimiplicit3 plot in MATLAB as we did in the paper.
 We plot the solution surface of $x$ and $y$ separately and vary the two relevant parameters $(\alpha_1,m)$ and $(\alpha_2,m)$ respectively.
 The surfaces both are folds which we would expect to see for a cusp bifurcation.
-Figures 10(a) and (b) are the projection of the fold on the $(\alpha_{1},m)$ and $(\alpha_{2},m)$ plane.
+Figure \ref{fig:MATCONT} shows the projection of the fold on the $(\alpha_{1},m)$ and $(\alpha_{2},m)$ plane.
 As for the metastasis-regulatory network, the cusp point separates the parameter ranges for continuous versus discontinuous transitions.